rpf13/Do-You-Know-It/TESTING.md

 ### Fixed Bugs

 - **How To Modal Box:**  By accident I have used the p tag instead of the a tag for the close button.
 After changing the tag, the error was fixed.
-The other two warnings shown on this snapshot are not considered to be an issue because in my Layout, they really server as H1 headings.
+The other two warnings shown on this snapshot are telling the error I did with having more than one h1 heading per site, which is a semantic error.
+I did correct them to h2 heading, leaving only one h1.

     ![Modal warning](docs/testing/html_checker_modal_bug.png)